 Nos.1-3 (cons) Bridge Street Three small cottages of uncertain origins.
 The terrace is illustrated as two, rather than three dwellings on Ordnance Survey maps dating from the early twentieth century, and was possibly remodelled shortly after World War One.
-It has however, a steeply pitched roof reminiscent of a type normally associated with early eighteenth, or earlier buildings, and within the attics there are reputedly remnants of a timber framed structure.
+It has however, a steeply pitched roof reminiscent of a type normally associated with early eighteenth, or earlier, buildings and within the attics there are reputedly remnants of a timber framed structure.
 The boarded doors and tall narrow ground floor windows are probably of c1920 date.
-The other window frames were until recently delicate c1920 metal casements, but these have sadly been replaced.
-Red clay pan tile roof covering, with regrettable Velux rooflight inserted.
+The other window frames were until recently delicate c1920 metal casements, but these have been replaced.
+Red clay pan tile roof covering, with Velux rooflight inserted.
 External walls are rendered.
 Red pan tile roof with one surviving ridge stack at the western end.
 Largely blind eastern return elevation which is a single bay wide.
-Outbuilding to rear not included.